minahussain/personal-site/data/projects/spotifollow/index.md

 showInProjects: true
 ---

-A Django web app to "follow" another Spotify user's playlist.
-You can add and remove songs at your leisure!
-When the original playlist is altered, simply update the playlist in the web app.
-It will maintain any customizations by comparing your copy to the original.
+You can "follow" a playlist & add or remove songs at your leisure!
+The web app will maintain your customizations if the original playlist is altered.